A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

-Based on the result of the key rotation interval $Q^\ast$, the worst-case security level of the encryption system is:
+Based on the result of the QKD-key renewal period $Q^\ast$, the worst-case security strength of the encryption system is:

-According to Equation (\ref{Formula9}), if key rotation is performed uniformly $2$ times (i.e., the number of files encrypted by a single key is reduced to $Q^\ast/2$), the security level improvement is calculated as:

-\textbf{Conclusion: Uniformly executing $2$ key rotations can improve the security level by $1 \sim 2$ bits (strictly greater than $1$ bit and less than $2$ bits).}

-According to Equation (\ref{Formula9}), if key rotation is performed uniformly $k$ times (i.e., the number of files encrypted by a single key is reduced to $Q^\ast/k$), the security level improvement is calculated as:
+According to Equation (\ref{Formula9}), if QKD-key renewal is performed uniformly $k$ times (i.e., the number of files encrypted by a single QKD-key is reduced to $Q^\ast/k$), the security strength improvement is calculated as: